learn-co-curriculum/cssi-prework-python-variable-types-readme/README.md

 Local variables are distinguished from other types of variables primarily by their "scope".
 Local variables have a "local scope", meaning that their definitions remain where they are declared.

 If we define a variable within a function definition, only the function knows about that variable.
-Any type of reference to that local variable will result in an error;
+Any type of reference to that local variable outside of that function will result in an error;

 ```python
 def my_function():